SPoVi/My_Python/HackerRank/README.md

 - __Lonely integer__: Given an array of integers, where all elements but one occur twice, find the unique element.

 - __Diagonal difference__: Given a square matrix, calculate the absolute difference between the sums of its diagonals.

+- __Counting sort 1__: Given a list of integers, count and return the number of times each value appears as an array of integers.